unknown00759/csenox.github.io/_posts/2020-10-19-HTB-CrimeStoppers.md

 ⇒ Crimestoppers is an hard difficulty machine made by ippsec which teaches us about :

-- PHP Filter LFI
+- PHP filter:// wrapper LFI
-- PHP zip:// filter LFI for code exec
+- PHP zip:// wrapper LFI for code exec
 - Retrieving password from thunderbird files using firepwd
 - apache_modrootme rootkit